spencer-brooks/spencer-brooks.github.io/index.md

 - Biology and Chemistry
 - Programming and Computer Science

-I also advise students on high school course selection and planning, especially in math and science.
+I also advise students on high school course selection and planning.
+I can provide detailed advice for math and science, especially tracking for AP courses, starting in 6th-9th grade.
+This curricular planning support is available for middle and high-schoolers in the following areas:
+- English
+- Mathematics
+- Science
+- Social Studies/History
+- Second Language: Preparation for AP
+- Computer Science

 ## Competitions
 I coach students for the following types of competitions.
 My students have placed at the local, regional, and state level in a variety of competitions.